Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?

-Another widely used ADS testing method is real-world testing.
-Before an ADS is deployed in the field, developers need to perform extensive real-world testing to assess its performance, robustness, user experience, etc. 57\% of survey participants did real-world testing.
-In industry, there are two main types of real-world testing: {\em scenario-based testing} and {\em on-road testing}.
+All interview participants and 57\% of survey participants reported that they have done real-world testing.
+Two types of real-world testing are mentioned: {\em scenario-based testing} and {\em on-road testing}.

-{\bf\em Scenario-based testing.} In scenario-based testing, autonomous vehicles are tested in closed automated vehicle proving grounds based on real-world driving scenarios.
-Figure \ref{fig:test cases real} shows common driving scenarios tested in real-world testing, as reported in our survey.
-It includes common driving scenarios such as changing lanes, following other cars, and turning left or right (68\%), as well as special road sections such as intersections and roundabouts (over 55\%).
-Weathers such as rainy days (44\%) and snowy days (32\%) are considered as well.
+{\bf\em Scenario-based testing.} 4 interview participants (P1, P2, P8, P9) and 89\% survey participants mentioned they have tested specific driving scenarios in closed automated vehicle proving grounds.
+Figure \ref{fig:test cases real} shows commonly tested driving scenarios, as reported in our survey.
+It includes common driving scenarios such as changing lanes (76\%), following other cars (72\%), and turning left or right (69\%), as well as special road sections such as intersections (33\%) and roundabouts (over 55\%).
+Weathers such as rainy days (44\%) and snowy days (33\%) are considered as well.
 Finally, dangerous driving scenarios such as emergency braking and collision are also conducted by 28\% and 21\% of survey participants, respectively.
-In the interview study, P8 and P9 explained that setting up those driving scenarios and performing test were time-consuming, which often took 2 weeks to 1 month.
+In the intervew study, P1 and P2 said they have built their own scenario database following traffic law and regulations.
+P8 and P9 said setting up those driving scenarios were time-consuming, which often took 2 weeks to 1 month.

-When asked about where those driving scenarios were from, participants reported a variety of sources, as shown in Figure \ref{fig:case_comefrom}.
-The majority of participants said those driving scenarios were designed based on common real-world driving scenes and driving experiences.
-Public benchmarks such as CityScapes~\cite{Cordts2016Cityscapes}, ApolloScape~\cite{wang2019apolloscape}, and Waymo open dataset~\cite{sun2020scalability} are used by over half of participants to inform driving scenario design.
-In addition, traffic laws, regulations, and traffic accident reports are also used.
+Figure \ref{fig:case_comefrom} shows the sources where those driving scenarios were from, as reported in the survey .
+80\% and 57\% of survey participants said those scenarios were based on common real-world driving scenes and driving experiences.
+54\% of survey participants said they referred to public benchmarks such as CityScapes~\cite{Cordts2016Cityscapes}, ApolloScape~\cite{wang2019apolloscape}, and Waymo open dataset~\cite{sun2020scalability}.
+40\% of survey participants said they referred to traffic laws and regulations.
+23\% said they referred to traffic accident reports.

-\titlebox{Common Practice 4:}{Industrial practitioners often design a variety of driving scenarios based on real-world driving scenes, public benchmarks, traffic laws and regulations, and crash reports to test an ADS in field. }
+\begin{finding}{} ADS practitioners design various driving scenarios based on real-world driving scenes, public benchmarks, traffic laws and regulations, and crash reports to test an ADS in the field. \end{finding}